LGN520/farreach-public/docs/netreach-v4.md

 			- Cache eviction will evict an old key-value record (valid=1/3/0/1)
 				+ NOTE: only if victim.key = cached_keyarray_backup[idx].key, popworker stores case2 after seq comparison (use smaller one)
 				+ popworker sends CACHE_EVICT_CASE2 instead of CACHE_EVICT to server for server-side snapshot
-		* TODO: if empty_index > 0, snapshotserver.ptf loads idx (0 ~ empty_index-1), vallen, value, deleted, and savedseq
+		* If empty_index > 0, snapshotserver.ptf loads idx (0 ~ empty_index_backup-1), vallen, value, deleted, and savedseq
-			- NOTE: ptf directly ignores valid=0/3, and valid=1 yet idx exceeds backup empty idx -> snapshotserver will rollback the snapshot with special cases if any
+			- NOTE: ptf does not need to care about the records with valid != 1, as snapshotserver will rollback them from the loaded snapshot with special cases if any
-			- TODO: For records with latest=0, we also store them into snapshow now, which does not break point-in-time consistency; it is just a duplication which can be solved by seq comparison
+			- TODOTODO: For records with latest=0, we also store them into snapshow now, which does not break point-in-time consistency; it is just a duplication which can be solved by seq comparison
+		* switchos.ptf reports loaded snapshot data to switchos.snapshotdataserver by tcp
-		* TODO: snapshotserver notifies controller -> servers to make server-side snapshot, and waits for ACKs
+		* snapshotserver sends SNAPSHOT_SERVERSIDE to controller and hence servers to make server-side snapshot, and waits for ACK
 		* TODO: snapshotserver.ptf resets snapshot_flag=false which does not need atomicity, and reset special case regs
 			- Some ingress pipelines see snapshot_flag=true and report special cases, which must be the same as loaded data
 			- Others see snapshot_flag=false and directly update in-switch value w/o special cases, which does not change loaded data